FrancisVila/MFT_convert/content/en/docs/TransferCFT/Protocols_start_here/sftp_intro/sftp_troubleshoot.md

 #### SAUTH/RAUTH

 These parameters check the authorized IDF for the user.
-For example, in the following messages an error occurred because when performing a RECV (<span class="code">get</span>) command, the IDF was not included in the remote authorization list.
+For example, in the following messages an error occurred because when performing a RECV (`get`) command, the IDF was not included in the remote authorization list.

 Server